 Sales of Accounts Receivable: In 2000, we established two revolving accounts receivable securitization facilities in the U.S. and Canada aggregating \$330.
 The facilities enabled us to sell, on an ongoing basis, undivided interests in a portion of our accounts receivable in exchange for cash.
 The undivided interest sold under the U.S. trade receivable securitization facility amounted to \$290 at December 31, 2001.
 In May 2002, a credit rating agency downgrade caused a termination event under our U.S. trade receivable securitization facility.
-We continued to sell receivables into the U.S trade receivable securitization facility.
-We continued to sell receivables into the U.S trade receivable securitization facility are event.
+We continued to sell receivables into the U.S trade receivable securitization facility pending renegotiation of the facility as a result of this termination event.
 In October 2002, the facility was terminated and no additional receivables were sold to the facility.
 As a result, in October the counter-party received \$231 of collections from the pool of the then-existing receivables within the facility, which represented their remaining undivided interest balance.
 No new receivables were purchased by the counterparty and we have no further obligations as such facility has been terminated.
 The Canadian accounts receivable facility had undivided interests of \$36 at December 31, 2001.
 It was impacted by a downgrade in our credit rating in February 2002, which led to a similar termination event.
 The Canadian accounts receivable facility was not renegotiated and the balance of the undivided interests was fully settled through collections in the first quarter of 2002.